How to Make a Shortening Substitute

 Why Recipes Call for Shortening Over Oils or Fats

 Shortening is used in baking for short doughs—ones where a stretchy dough that forms gluten is not desired.
 If you want a flaky pie crust, for example, you don't want the gluten forming in the dough or the crust won't have the right texture.
 The fat in shortening coats the flour and keeps water from activating the compounds that form gluten.

 Lard is a perfectly acceptable substitute for shortening in most recipes.
-It got a bad rap, in part by the marketing efforts of the shortening producers.
 But lard is an animal product and if you want to eliminate animal fats from your diet, you might have switched to vegetable shortening.

 Meanwhile, shortening got its own bad reputation as it was high in trans-fatty acids.
 Manufacturers such as Crisco and Cookeen reformulated their products to reduce trans fats.

 Both lard and shortening are used in deep-frying.
 They have a higher smoke point than butter and spatter less because they contain less water.